 Frequently Asked Questions

-This fee is used to support efforts to carry out the “Strategic Plan to Meet Water Needs” adopted by the Board of Supervisors, which includes the following goals and objectives: Preserve water rights; Manage groundwater in Eastern San Joaquin County; Protect water quality; Maintain and enhance southwest County water supplies; Develop funding programs; and Support watershed education programs.
+A: This fee is used to support efforts to carry out the "Strategic Plan to Meet Water Needs" adopted by the Board of Supervisors, which incudes the following goals and objectives.
+Preserve water rights; Manage groundwater in Eastern San Joaquin County; Protect water quality; Maintain and enhance Southwest County water supplies; Develop funding programs; and Support watershed education programs.